Title: Ten Global Trends Every Smart Person Should Know

 This “coffee table” book presents 10 global trends and 78 sub-trends that can only be described as progress.
 Each trend includes a page or two of text along with very attractive graphs.

-For those aware of human progress (of which there are far too few) there is nothing surprising in this book.
-But it nicely packages a substantial portion of the trends of progress.
+For those aware of human progress (of which there are far too few), there is nothing surprising in this book.
+But the book nicely packages a substantial portion of the trends of progress.
 Given the content in this book, my summary is short.

 Important Quotes from Book

 “You can’t fix what is wrong in the world if you don’t know what’s actually happening.
 In this book, straightforward charts and graphs, combined with succinct explanations, will provide you with easily understandable access to the facts that busy people need to know about how the world is really faring.

 Polls show that most smart people tend to believe that the state of the world is getting worse rather than better.”

 “This dark view of the prospects for humanity and the natural world is, in large part, badly mistaken.
 We demonstrate it in these pages using uncontroversial data taken from official and scientific sources.”

 “TREND 1 THE GREAT ENRICHMENT”

 “Since 1820, the size of the world’s economy has grown more than a hundredfold.
 Over the past 200 years, the world population grew somewhat less than eightfold.”

 “as late as 1820, nearly 84 percent of the world’s population lived in extreme poverty (roughly on less than $1.90 per day per person).”